jotech/gapseq/docs/tutorials/crossfeeding.md

 The output:

 ```
       species Metabolite summed.Flux
-1: E. recale    Acetate   -1630.224
+1: E. rectale    Acetate  -1066.7647
-2: B. longum    Acetate    2879.571
+2:  B. longum    Acetate   1925.5036
-3: E. recale   Butyrate    2604.208
+3: E. rectale   Butyrate   2694.5406
-4: B. longum   Butyrate       0.000
+4:  B. longum   Butyrate      0.0000
-5: B. longum    Lactate    1243.223
+5:  B. longum    Lactate    806.4733
 ```

 We can see, that *B. longum* (bilo) secretes acetate and lactate as main end product.
-Approximately 57 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.
+Approximately 55 % of acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.